BartyPitt/RoboticsProject/docs/overview.rst

     Although this is a python script, it will NOT run in an IDE in Windows.
 Many of the functions and libraries imported are specific for the ROS environment, which needs to be run on Ubuntu in a Virtual Machine with with necessary dependencies installed, or on computer with the necessary packages installed.

 First it is necessary to import all of the required external functions and python libraries.
+Many driver functions were abstracted away in other python files to prevent cluttering up the main python file.

 .. code-block:: python